 - Keeping hydrated is as important during the winter months as it is in the summer months.
 As you move about in the cold you may not be sweating, but water vapor is still being lost through your breath.
 Winter weather can also accelerate dehydration because blood vessels constrict in cold weather to conserve heat and maintain body temperature.
 The shrinking of blood vessels increases blood pressure.
 To lower blood pressure kidneys make more urine, meaning less blood to fill veins and arteries, more frequent trips to the bathroom and greater risk of dehydration.
 Drinking warm soups, broths or sugary liquids is best for warming up.
 Avoid excess caffeine; caffeine increases your heart rate and accelerates dehydration.

 OSHA has published danger signs for individuals working in cold weather to include: uncontrolled shivering, slurred speech, clumsy movements, fatigue and confused behavior.
 To help keep workers safe allow then to take frequent short breaks, in warm dry shelters, to allow their bodies to warm up.
 Try to schedule work for the warmest part of the day.
+Each employer should try to provide the best working conditions possible, as no one wants to deal with New York construction accident lawyer if something happens to the employees.

 Bob Taliana, Director of Property Management, said,“Prevention is the key to getting your property ready for winter weather.”

 - Make sure your properties are well maintained before the storm hits.
 Dilapidated roofs and siding or poorly maintained parking lots can become expensive and hazardous if they are not taken care of before winter.
+Adrian Welch is providing people with great options to have a look at the elegant roofs of materials that are suitable for the climatic changes during winter.
+Hence, Denver commercial roofing companies have to be found posthaste to mend the roof and not incur gratuitous costs.

 - Your entire staff needs to know where emergency turn offs are for electric power, gas and water in every building.
 If only one staff member is aware of these turn offs and they are unable to make it to the building, then the knowledge is useless.